 SOIL DESCRIPTION AND SAMPLING

-Typic Hapludolls (Murree soil series) is developed in red Murree’s shale of Miocene Epoch in humid climate and under coniferous forest.
-Soil is noncalcareous due to high rainfall.
-Typic Haplustepts (Tirnul soil series) is developed also developed in Murree’s shale in semiarid climate and was under cultivation.
+Typic Hapludolls (Murree soil series) is developed in Murree’s shale of Miocene Epoch in humid climate and under coniferous forest.
+Soil is noncalcareous due to high rainfall (1440 mm per annum and annual temperature 12.7 °C).
+Typic Haplustepts (Tirnul soil series) is developed in Murree’s shale in semiarid climate (< 500 mm per annum and annual temperature 21.7 °C) and was under cultivation.
+The dominant coniferous tree is Pinus in Murree while main crops grown in Tirnul soil are maize, wheat and groundnut.
 The Murree soil series occurs on the mountain tops, the Tirnul at the bottom of troughs within the mountain ridges.
 Triplicate soil profiles were identified dug and described.
 Soil samples from each genetic horizon for both soils were taken.

 Soil characterization

-Soil texture was determined by dispersing soil in 1 % sodium hexametaphosphate followed by sonication and density of the suspension was recorded at specific time intervals by hydrometer 18 and soil pH was measured using pH meter after preparing saturated soil paste 19.
-Total extractable iron and aluminum from soil were extracted in 0.3 M C6H5Na3O4.2H2O solution, 1 M NaHCO3 solution by adding 1 g Na2S2O4 and heating at 80 °C 17.
+Soil texture was determined by dispersing soil in 1 % sodium hexametaphosphate followed by sonication and density of the suspension was recorded at specific time intervals by hydrometer 18 and soil pH was measured using pH meter after preparing saturated soil paste19.
+Dithionite extractable iron and aluminum from soil were extracted in 0.3 M C6H5Na3O4.2H2O solution, 1 M NaHCO3 solution by adding 1 g Na2S2O4 and heating at 80 °C 17.
 Iron and Al were analyzed using Atomic Absorption Spectrometer (AAS) in the extract.
 Amorphous iron was extracted by 0.2 M acidified (NH4)2C2O4.H2O solution.
 The Fe concentration in the extract was determined by AAS 20.
 Calcium carbonate was determined by CH3COOH consumption method 21.
 Soil organic carbon was measured by 22 wet digestion.
 Soil bulk density (ρb) was measured by taking 5 cm high with 5 cm inner diameter core from the center of each horizon.
 The soil sample taken with fixed volume of core was oven dried until constant weight at 105 °C 23.

-SOIL CARBON STOCK AND STRATIFICATION RATIO (SR) CALCULATION
+SOIL CARBON STOCK AND STRATIFICATION RATIO CALCULATION

 Total soil organic carbon stock of each genetic horizon was quantified by the following formula